ISACA

-ISACA (formally the Information Systems Audit and Control Association) is an international professional association focused on IT (information technology) governance.
+ISACA (formally known by the name Information Systems Audit and Control Association) is an international professional association focused on information technology governance, auditing, risk management, and computer security (cybersecurity).
+Established in 1969, the organization develops frameworks and publishes guidance related to the management and oversight of information systems.

-ISACA currently offers 8 certification programs, as well as other micro-certificates.
+ISACA administers professional certification programs, including Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), and Certified in Risk and Information Systems Control (CRISC).
+ISACA operates through a network of local chapters in multiple countries, its main headquarters is in Schaumburg, Illinois.

 History

 ISACA originated in United States in 1967, when a group of individuals working on auditing controls in computer systems started to become increasingly critical of the operations of their organizations.
 They identified a need for a centralized source of information and guidance in the field.
 In 1969, Stuart Tyrnauer, an employee of the (later) Douglas Aircraft Company, incorporated the group as the EDP Auditors Association (EDPAA).
 Tyrnauer served as the body's founding chairman for the first three years.
 In 1976 the association formed an education foundation to undertake large-scale research efforts to expand the knowledge of and value accorded to the fields of governance and control of information technology.

 The association became the Information Systems Audit and Control Association in 1994.

 By 2008 the organization had dropped its long title and branded itself as ISACA.

 In March 2016, ISACA bought the CMMI Institute, which is behind the Capability Maturity Model Integration.

 In January 2020, ISACA updated and refreshed its look and digital presence, introducing a new logo.